rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240304_New York Times Podcasts.md

 *  From the New York Times, I'm Michael Bavaro.
 *  This is The Daily.
 *  Today, Mike Schmidt on how a single piece of unverified intelligence became the centerpiece
-*  of a Republican attempt to impeach President Biden and what happened once that intelligence
+*  of a Republican attempt to impeach President Biden.
-*  was discredited.
+*  And what happened once that intelligence was discredited?
 *  It's Monday, March 4th.
 *  So Mike, if this is a story about a piece of intelligence and its journey through our
 *  government, I think we should start there with the piece of intelligence and the story